microsoft/vscode-wiki/Build-Champion.md

 - Daily: [Ensure a green Insiders build from `main`](#green-insiders-build)
 - At least once during the week: [Review and triage error telemetry](#triage-error-telemetry)
 - On the following Monday: Hand over the role to the next person
-- Build champ buddy: The build champ buddy is a role that you take the week following being the build champ.
-The buddy is responsible for investigating important build failures when the build champ on the other site is offline.

 ## Triage non-green builds